2010 Filair Let L-410 crash: Aircraft

 The aircraft was a 1991-built Let L-410 Turbolet, with Congolese registration 9Q-CCN, construction number 912608.
 It normally carries up to 19 passengers.
 The aircraft involved was previously registered ES-LLB, and was operated by Airest, an Estonian airline, until 2007.
 It was stored until Filair bought it in 2009.

 Investigation

 The Congolese Ministry of Transport opened an investigation into the accident.
-There was no confirmation that fuel shortage caused the crash.
+There was no post-impact fire, a circumstance that led to initial speculation that the aircraft may have suffered fuel exhaustion.
+However, the aircraft was later determined to have 150 l of fuel remaining in its fuel tanks.

 The only survivor of the crash stated to the investigators that a crocodile smuggled in a duffel bag by one of the passengers had escaped shortly before landing, sparking panic among the passengers.
 The flight attendant rushed towards the cockpit, followed by all passengers, and the resulting shift in the aircraft's centre of gravity led to an irrecoverable loss of control.
-The crocodile reportedly survived the crash but was killed by a blow from a machete.
+The crocodile reportedly survived the crash, only to be killed with a machete by authorities.

+An Air Accidents Investigation Branch investigator stated that the claim was "extremely unlikely" but that they "wouldn't rule it out completely".
+They later stated that they were unable to draw any definitive conclusions due to not being in possession of the flight recorder data.
+The inquest into the death of the British first officer resulted in an open verdict, with the coroner stating that issues with obtaining black box data, and witness unreliability had only led to "vague guesses" and that further information wasn't able to be obtained.